Refereed RT2012 Papers in TNS

 TNS has an 8 page suggested length limit for manuscripts, although exceptions can be made when justified.

-Because the Conference Record appears in a hardcopy journal as well as electronically, there is a nontrivial charge (see the IEEE Information for Authors kit if you want color).
-All printing will be done in black and white (greyscale) unless you make arrangements for color (at your expense, or your institution's).
-Even if you pay for color, please be sure that color illustrations look good and make sense even in greyscale.
+All printing will be done in black and white (greyscale) unless you make arrangements for color.
+Regardless, please be sure that color illustrations look good and make sense even in greyscale.
 Do not rely solely on color to convey important subtleties, especially in graphs.
+Readers with limited color vision, for example, will appreciate this.
 At many institutions, a technical reports department can offer advice on making graphics that look good in both color and black and white.
-Readers with limited color vision, for example, will appreciate this.

 Readiness for Publication